Resumes are dying

 When we rely on guesswork, we misalign employees with the above elements.
 This is an issue, as these misalignments are the most common reasons why an employee will be fired or quit.

 That’s where people analytics comes in.
-Here at Qualigence, we’re strong believers in behavioral and cognitive assessments.
+The resume is dying, but we’re strong believers in behavioral and cognitive assessments.
 We like to talk about how there are three parts to every employee.